 Together with your staff, look for risks caused by your work.
 This includes obvious things like unsafe machinery, and less obvious issues that might affect people's health, eg:

 Personal or family matters, including family violence, may also threaten the safety and productivity of your workplace.
-The It's not OK (external link) website provides information on how your workplace can play a role in preventing family violence and create workplace safety plans for employees experiencing family violence.
+The It's Not OK website provides information on how your workplace can play a role in preventing family violence and create workplace safety plans for employees experiencing family violence.
 It also has tips for employers and managers.

 With your staff, consider how much harm these risks pose and the likelihood of them happening.
 Apart from just the possible risk to people who work for you, you should also be thinking about who else might be affected, eg visitors, customers, contractors and neighbouring businesses.